 Does AJMLS have a study abroad program?

-Any student who wishes to participate as a visiting student in a study abroad program sponsored by an ABA accredited law school must submit a written petition to visit to the Associate Dean of Academics.
+Any student who wishes to participate as a visiting student in a study abroad program sponsored by an ABA accredited law school must submit a written petition to visit the Associate Dean of Academics.
 For study abroad opportunities offered during the regular academic year, interested students must submit their petitions at least 60 days before the first day of classes.
 For summer study abroad opportunities, interested students must submit their petitions to visit to the Associate Dean of Academics at least 14 days before the start date of the desired summer study abroad program.

 What is AJMLS’ policy on accommodations?